c3lang/c3-web/src/content/docs/Misc Advanced/library-packaging.md

 ### Source code

-Aside from the manifest, C3 will read any C and C3 files in the same directory as `manifest.json` as well as any files in the target subdirectory for the current target.
-For static libraries typically a `.c3i` file (that is, a C3 file without any implementations) is provided, similar to how .h files are used in C.
+Aside from the manifest, C3 will read any C and C3 files in the same directory as `manifest.json`, as well as any files in the target subdirectory for the current target.
+For static libraries, typically a `.c3i` file (that is, a C3 file without any implementations) is provided, similar to how `.h` files are used in C, but much better because C3 has proper module support and hence `.c3i` interface files are optional and are simply a helpful way to declare library interfaces to bind to, such as for prebuilt/binary libraries.

 ### Additional actions